FidelElie/FiDev/apps/home/src/content/music/2018-08-12/glue70-casin.md

 Story time incoming, so I was watching a YouTube video on the game Rainbow Six Siege.
 I say watching it, I had it in the background while I was doing other things.
 And for those who have never watched a video related to this game.
-If you are not watching the professionals compete on the official [YouTube channel](https://www.youtube.com/channel/UCWKHac5bjhsUtSnMDFCT-7A) channel.
+If you are not watching the professionals compete on the official [YouTube channel](https://www.youtube.com/channel/UCWKHac5bjhsUtSnMDFCT-7A).
 The other content creators are consumed by memes.
 Which I do find quite entertaining at times, but I've got to say the music they use in a lot of their videos.
 And this is not centered around one specific creator a lot of them do this.
 Sucks as they use super loud dub step tracks, so as a result I usually can't get into that aspect of the video.